pdftoolz

 Guide

-PDF to Word: Everything You Need to Know
+PDF to Word Converter — Everything You Need to Know

 pdftoolz

-PDF to Word: Everything You Need to Know
+PDF to Word Converter — Everything You Need to Know

 You receive a PDF contract, a report, or a form — and you need to edit it.
 The problem: PDFs aren't designed to be edited directly.
-The solution: convert it to Word first.
+The solution: convert PDF to Word first, edit in Microsoft Word or Google Docs, then export back to PDF.

 PDF to Word conversion is one of the most-used features in any PDF toolkit.
 But results can vary wildly depending on the source file.
 This guide explains exactly what to expect and how to get the best output.